 Born on 16 November 1834 in Pennsylvania, William Henry Nagle was the son of William (or Wilhelm) Nagle and Sarah Ann (Hauck) Nagle.
 In 1850, he resided with his parents and siblings in Easton, Northampton County, Pennsylvania.
 The family surname was occasionally reflected on records of the period as “Nagl.”

 One source of information about William indicates that he may have been a resident of Phillipsburg, Warren County, New Jersey at the dawn of the Civil War, traveling the short distance to enlist.
 However, U.S. Census records do not seem to support this.
 Instead, federal records show that he resided in Northampton County in 1850 and 1860.

 What is known for certain is that William Nagle married Louisa August Kimball at St. John’s Lutheran Church in Easton on 6 December 1860.

 Civil War Military Service

-William Henry Nagle became one of the many Pennsylvanians who joined the fight to preserve their nation’s Union during the opening months of the Civil War.
-He enrolled for military service on 14 August 1862 at Camp Curtin in Harrisburg, Dauphin County, Pennsylvania with the Regimental Band of the 47th Pennsylvania Volunteer Infantry, and officially mustered in on 24 September 1861 while the regiment was stationed in Washington, D.C.
+William Henry Nagle became one of the many Pennsylvanians who joined the fight to preserve their nation’s Union during the American Civil War.
+He enrolled for military service on 14 August 1861 at Camp Curtin in Harrisburg, Dauphin County, Pennsylvania with the Regimental Band of the 47th Pennsylvania Volunteer Infantry, and officially mustered in on 24 September 1861 while the regiment was stationed in Washington, D.C.
 He served with his regiment in defense of the nation’s capital, as well as during the opening months of the 47th’s southern campaign through the Carolinas and Florida.

 Company C Musician Henry Wharton recapped the regiment’s activities, noting, via his 29 September letter home to the Sunbury American, that the 47th had changed camps three times in three days: